manueldeutsch/kirby-bucket/readme.md

 ```

 Don't forget to replace your domain in the script and set the ftp user and password as environment variables in codeship.

+## Credits

+The Parcel setup is inspired by [kirby3-front-with-parcel](https://github.com/constantinjoly/kirby3-front-with-parcel).